Don’t Settle for the Tip of the Iceberg

-And what would a paralegal do if they wanted to delve into that deeper and wider realm of ice?
+And what would a paralegal or legal assistant do if they wanted to delve into that deeper and wider realm of ice?

 Most paralegals have at least an associate’s degree or a certificate in paralegal studies.
 Many possess a bachelor’s or master’s degree.
 In addition, certified paralegals and paralegals who work in certain states are required to continually update their legal education.

 Many paralegals feel that obtaining and maintaining their education is not enough.
 They wish to dive into the depths in order to broaden their legal education, deepen their understanding, diversify their skills, and learn new areas of the law.
-Fortunately for these paralegals, there are numerous ways in which to do this.
+Fortunately for these paralegals and legal assistants, there are numerous ways in which to do this.

 1. Maximize Continuing Legal Education

 Although the stated purpose of continuing legal education (“CLE”) is to update and maintain a paralegal’s legal education, CLE can also be used for advanced training.
 Attending webinars presented by paralegal associations, bar associations, and other providers on subjects outside a paralegal’s field of law is a great way to broaden their legal understanding.
 For instance, commercial litigation paralegals can benefit from CLEs explaining the methods of determining the appropriate type of business organization or drafting contracts.
 Conversely, corporate paralegals can increase their understanding of properly filing Uniform Commercial Code financing statements by attending CLEs analyzing litigation related to invalid liens.

 2. Explore Other Formal Educational Opportunities